-- Cohort studies allow researchers to identify links between earlier circumstances and later outcomes - Cohort studies show how persistent particular circumstances are, and thus enable evaluation of the differing impacts of continuing circumstances (or oneoff changes) on later well-being.
+- They allow researchers to identify links between earlier circumstances and later outcomes. - They show how persistent particular circumstances are, and thus enable evaluation of the differing impacts of continuing circumstances (or one-off changes) on later well-being.

 Taken together, these advantages allow for policy-relevant insights into which children face particular disadvantages, how children develop, what matters, when it matters, and how policy can support children more effectively.